sdroege/gstreamer-rs/docs/gstreamer/docs.md

 know the media type of the buffer (the preceding CAPS event).
 Either or both can be set to `GST_BUFFER_OFFSET_NONE`.

-`gst_buffer_ref` is used to increase the refcount of a buffer.
+`Buffer::ref` is used to increase the refcount of a buffer.
 This must be done when you want to keep a handle to the buffer after pushing it to the next element.
 The buffer refcount determines the writability of the buffer, a buffer is only writable when the refcount is exactly 1, i.e. when the caller